litimx/Collectibles-Database/Planning/Checklist.md

 # DOW KIPPER - Capstone Checklist

-Developers: Ian Ouyoung, Xi-Ping Chen, Tim Li

-## Learning Goal: TYPESCRIPT

 ## Tasks

-* [ ] Build a full stack java project, including backend, sql data, front end configuration (react & fetch API).
+* [X] Build a full stack java project, including backend, sql data, front end configuration (react & fetch API).
 On a high level, this project catalogs a user's hobby items based off of eBay completed item prices and calculates the "hobby portfolio" value.
   * [x] Create a detailed proposal checklist
 * [x] Review the requirements
 * [x] Identify any research to be done
-* [ ] Complete backend and implemnt by Tuesday
+* [X] Complete backend and implemnt by Tuesday
-* [ ] TypeScript has a conversion command
+* [X] TypeScript has a conversion command

 ### Part 1: Project Setup, Database Design, and PriceCharting API (Est 8 Hours)